wadegood-rsm/azure-cohort/README.md

 # azure-cohort

-This repo contains files that are being used for the Azure cohort.
+This repo contains all files being used by the azure cohort team.

 Add your name to the list below.
     - Wade Good